 If The Direction Is Correct

 My favorite Chinese proverb is, “If the direction is correct, sooner or later you will get there.”
-You are welcome to take more risk to expedite reaching financial freedom.
-In fact, I encourage you to take all the risk in the world in your 20s or before you have a family.
+You are welcome to take more risks to expedite reaching financial freedom.
+In fact, I encourage you to take all the risks in the world in your 20s.
+Before you have a family, be more bold.

 I've always had a minimum net worth growth target rate of 10%.
 Thanks to a bull market, according to my free net worth tracking app, my net worth growth rate has been higher since I left full-time work in 2012.
 You may find the same happen to you if the bull market continues.

 However, after not seeing any police lights flashing in my rearview mirror for so long, I'd like to keep it that way by dialing down risk.
 Better to be conservative and end up with too much versus being aggressive and end up with too little!

 Invest In Real Estate For More Retirement Income

 Build the ideal financial scenario in retirement with real estate.
 Real estate is my favorite way to achieving financial freedom.
 It is a tangible asset that is less volatile, provides utility, and generates income.

 In 2016, I started diversifying into heartland real estate to take advantage of lower valuations and higher cap rates.
 I did so by investing $810,000 with real estate crowdfunding platforms.
 With interest rates down, the value of cash flow is up.
 Further, the pandemic has made working from home more common.